-- 86. Plaintiffs incorporate by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein. - 87.
-Since 1864, the Nevada Constitution has provided intrinsic and unalienable rights and liberties to its citizens. - 88.
-Chief among those rights and liberties are those found in Article 1 of the Nevada Constitution. - 89.
-Article 1, §1 of the Nevada Constitution provides, in pertinent part: "[A]ll men are by Nature free and equal and have certain inalienable rights among which are those of enjoying and defending life and liberty; Acquiring, Possessing and Protecting property and pursuing and obtaining safety and happiness[.] - 90.
-Similarly, Article I, §8 provides No person shall be deprived of life, liberty, or property, without due process of law. - 91.
-Defendants' arbitrary inclusion of the terms "intimidation" and "undue influence" interferes with Plaintiffs' rights and liberties as set forth under Article 1, §1 of the Nevada Constitution. - 92.
-Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from implementing those vague and overbroad subsections in SB 406 codified in NRS Chapter 293.
+83. Plaintiffs incorporate by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein.

+84. Since 1864, the Nevada Constitution has provided intrinsic and unalienable rights and liberties to its citizens.

+85. Chief among those rights and liberties are those found in Article 1 of the Nevada Constitution.

+24 86.
+Article 1, §1 of the Nevada Constitution provides, in pertinent part: "[A]ll men 25 are by Nature free and equal and have certain inalienable rights among which are those of enjoying and defending life and liberty; Acquiring, Possessing and Protecting property and pursuing and obtaining safety and happiness[.]

+87. Similarly, Article I, §8 provides No person shall be deprived of life, liberty, or property, without due process of law.

+88. Defendants' arbitrary inclusion of the terms "intimidation" and "undue influence" interferes with Plaintiffs' rights and liberties as set forth under Article 1, §1 of the Nevada Constitution.

+89. Plaintiffs have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from implementing those vague and overbroad subsections in SB 406 codified in NRS Chapter 293.

-93. Plaintiffs have found it necessary to engage the services of private counsel to 1 vindicate their rights under the law.
+90. Plaintiffs have found it necessary to engage the services of private counsel to vindicate their rights under the law.
 Plaintiffs are entitled to an award of attorney's fees thereon.

+REQUESTED RELIEF

-2 REQUESTED RELIEF 3 4 WHEREFORE, Plaintiffs respectfully demand that this Court grant the following relief.
-5 1.
-An immediate hearing on Plaintiffs' Motion for Temporary Restraining 6 Order, and, upon hearing, enter an Order restraining Defendants from enforcing subsections 1 7 and 2 of SB 406 as codified in NRS Chapter 293.
-8 2.
-Permanently enjoin Defendants and all persons and entities in active concert or 9 participation with Defendants from enforcement of subsections 1 and 2 SB 406, codified in NRS 10 Chapter 293.
-11 3.
-Permanently enjoin Defendants and all persons and entities in active concert or 12 participation with Defendants from enforcing criminal penalties included in subsection 4 of SB 13 406 codified in NRS Chapter 293.
-14 15 4.
-For an award of reasonable attorney's fees and his costs on their behalf 16 expended as to such Defendants pursuant to 42 U.S.C.
+WHEREFORE, Plaintiffs respectfully demands that this Court grant the following relief.

+An immediate hearing on Plaintiffs' Motion for Temporary Restraining Order, and, upon hearing, enter an Order restraining Defendants from enforcing SB 406 as codified in NRS Chapter 293.

+2. Permanently enjoin Defendants and all persons and entities in active concert or participation with Defendants from enforcement of SB 406, codified in NRS Chapter 293.

+3. Permanently enjoin Defendants and all persons and entities in active concert or participation with Defendants from enforcing criminal penalties included in SB 406 codified in NRS Chapter 293.

+For an award of reasonable attorney's fees and his costs on their behalf

+1 expended as to such Defendants pursuant to 42 U.S.C.
 Section 1988.

-17 /// 18 /// 19 /// 20 /// 21 /// 22 /// 23 /// 24 /// 25
+2 5.
+Such other relief as the Court deems just and proper.

+3 JURY TRIAL DEMAND

+4 Plaintiffs hereby demands a trial by jury on all counts so triable.

+5 Dated this 29th day of June, 2023

+6 CHATTAH LAW GROUP

+7

-5. Such other relief as the Court deems just and proper.
-Dated this 5th day of July, 2023 CHATTAH LAW GROUP /s/ Sigal Chattah SIGAL CHATTAH, ESQ.
-Nevada Bar No.: 8264 CHATTAH LAW GROUP 5875 S. Rainbow Blvd. #204 Las Vegas, Nevada 89118 Tel.:(702) 360-6200 Attorney for Plaintiffs Susan Vanness Et Al
+8 /s/ Sigal Chattah SIGAL CHATTAH, ESQ.

+9 Nevada Bar No.: 8264 CHATTAH LAW GROUP 5875 S. Rainbow Blvd. #204

+10 11 Las Vegas, Nevada 89118 Tel.:(702) 360-6200

+12 Attorney for Plaintiffs Susan Vanness Et Al

+13

+14

+15

+16

+17

+18

+19

+20

+21

+22

+23

+24

+25